“I tell you the truth, unless you are born again, you

 into the new covenant as we are adopted as his sons and daughters.
 As

 such we become members of his household, some as foundation stones,

 others built upon this foundation; and if we remain there,

 faithful, we will inherit the blessings that Jehovah had originally

-intended for Adam's offspring, had Adam remained faithful.
+intended for Adam and his offspring, if Adam had remained faithful.

 The Jews were born as a

-nation at Mount Sinai, and became God's people when they, at that time, entered
+nation at Mount Sinai, and became God's people when they entered

 into the covenant with God.
 The entire nation, "every man of Israel," including

 the little ones, and their wives, were included in that covenant, "for the